My Place Awards

 - As a national award, the My Place Awards provide the opportunity for local community projects to develop a national profile and evidence impact to potential and existing funders.

-- Shortlisted entries will feature in a My Place exhibition – the My Place 2019 exhibition at Glasgow’s The Lighthouse hosted over 12.3k visitors and built environment stakeholders.
+- Shortlisted entries will feature in a My Place exhibition.
+The My Place 2019 exhibition at Glasgow’s The Lighthouse hosted over 12.3k visitors, including major funding and built environment stakeholders.

 - Award winners will receive PR support from the Scottish Civic Trust and the chance to be featured in online and print content by our media partners.
 The My Place Awards 2020 ceremony reached 26k people on social media, and winners of the Awards were featured on BBC Alba.

-Only projects / buildings in Scotland will be eligible for the Scottish Civic Trust My Place Awards.
+Only community-led built environment projects in Scotland will be eligible for the Scottish Civic Trust My Place Awards.

 A New buildings